SnowdogApps/front-end-recruitment-test/README.md

 Use SCSS to write your styles.

 ### Task 3
-Add simple JS validation to checkout form created earlier.

-Remember to show success/error message on form submit.
+Add simple JS validation to checkout form created earlier and show success/error message on form submit.